CG 205 - Academic Survival Skills

 - Books, Videos & More (the library catalog)

 - Textbooks/Reserves (to find copies of textbooks available to borrow for two or four hours, occasionally longer)

 - Articles and Databases (search thousands of magazines, newspapers, etc.)

 - Research Guides (Internet links on lots of subject areas)

-- Get a Library Card (online application)
+- Get a Library Card (in person info and online application)

 |Using the Library catalog to find books and videos|

 Most library catalogs today share the same basic construction: a place to search for a specific author, a place for a specific title, a general keyword (or word) search, a specialized subject heading search, and other more specialized searching options.
 If you become familiar with one library's catalog, you should be able to use nearly any other library's catalog, too!